 I wondered, what would a truly collaborative therapy practice arrangement look like?
-I brainstormed with other trusted practitioners.
+I brainstormed with other practitioners.
 We envisioned a practice where clinicians had real relationships with one another, not just an office-sharing arrangement.
 We fantasized about having adequate healthcare coverage and the time to use it.

 We imagined a place where clinicians were administratively supported by people with those skill sets.
 I intuitively knew that supported clinicians would have the freedom and capacity to be better therapists, which translated to improved client outcomes.

 I dreamed of a practice where someone answers the phone the first time a person reaches out for help.
 Through the years, I’d heard countless stories of clients calling dozens of practitioners for help before hearing back from one person.
 And I understood, the need is far greater than supply in our community.
 But help-seeking can be such a vulnerable and complicated act; I wanted a responsive and supportive welcome for clients.

 Moreover, through my dissertation, I understood the value of deep workplace engagement.
 The feminist in me has always been clear that engagement means showing up in the community and working for progressive social change.
-What would it look like if we were fully engaged in sessions and outside in the world?
+I wondered, what would it look like if we were fully engaged in sessions and outside in the world?
 How could we amplify our impact if we supported prevention, education, and awareness initiatives as well?